rivue/Gamified-Study-Tool/README.md

             - enable db.rollback for section generation
             - make sure to add a way to add sections in a library not just on empty units
                 - make sure current section_id and unit_id is communicated to section generation call
-           - account for isOwner --> make it propagate to child or somethinf
         - ✅ ⭐️ (would like to implement visibility of different courses first or at least a many:one for non-owners in library model)
             - ⭐️ Delete sections requires entering the name of the unit / course just for accidental reasons)
             - ⭐️ Delete Units (requires entering the name of the unit / course just for accidental reasons)